openhab/openhab-docs/_addons_bindings/zwave/doc/greenwave/gwpn6_0_0.md

 ### Switch 1

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 1

+Indicates the instantaneous power consumption

 The ```meter_watts1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 1

+Indicates the energy consumption (kWh)

 The ```meter_kwh1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 2

+Switch the power on and off

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 2

+Indicates the instantaneous power consumption

 The ```meter_watts2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 2

+Indicates the energy consumption (kWh)

 The ```meter_kwh2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 3

+Switch the power on and off

 The ```switch_binary3``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 3

+Indicates the instantaneous power consumption

 The ```meter_watts3``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 3

+Indicates the energy consumption (kWh)

 The ```meter_kwh3``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 4

+Switch the power on and off

 The ```switch_binary4``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 4

+Indicates the instantaneous power consumption

 The ```meter_watts4``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 4

+Indicates the energy consumption (kWh)

 The ```meter_kwh4``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 5

+Switch the power on and off

 The ```switch_binary5``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 5

+Indicates the instantaneous power consumption

 The ```meter_watts5``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 5

+Indicates the energy consumption (kWh)

 The ```meter_kwh5``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 6

+Switch the power on and off

 The ```switch_binary6``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 6

+Indicates the instantaneous power consumption

 The ```meter_watts6``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 6

+Indicates the energy consumption (kWh)

 The ```meter_kwh6``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.